Prismatic leads in satisfaction for embedded iPaaS!

 What is an embedded iPaaS?

-An embedded integration platform, or embedded iPaaS, is a set of tools that enables software companies to build reusable, configurable, native integrations and deliver them to your customers as a seamless part of your application.
+An embedded integration platform, or embedded iPaaS, is a set of tools that enables you to build reusable, configurable, native integrations and deliver them to your B2B SaaS customers as a seamless part of your product.

 When to build your own integration platform